Argyris Adalis

 Part 1 - National Technical University of Athens

-In 1872, Argyris graduated from Mytilene High School and moved to Athens to study at the School of Physics and Mathematics at the University of Athens.
-After 2 years, he also started studying architecture at the National Technical University of Athens.
-During his studies, he met Ernst Ziller, who taught at the Polytechnic between 1872 and 1883.
+In 1872, Argyrios graduated from the Mytilene Gymnasium and moved to Athens to study at the School of Mathematics and Physics of the National Technical University of Athens.
+After 2 years, he started studying architecture at the National Technical University of Athens.
+During his studies, he met Ernst Ziller, who taught at the University between 1872 and 1883.
 Ziller recognized Adalis’s talent and appointed him as his assistant.
+At that time, Adalis already spoke French, Turkish, English, and German, making him useful in academic and practical tasks, such as translations between French and Turkish collaborators.

 1872